A fast-marching algorithm for non-monotonically evolving fronts: Results

 \textsl{Remark} (See Appendices \ref{app:IterativeSolver} and \ref{app:GridMethod}.)
 We point out a few changes that can be made to improve the computational speed of the code.
 As noted at the end of \S \ref{subsubsec:OptimizationProperties}, constraints (E) and (V2) are not necessarily equivalent.
 However, since in practice (V2) $\Longrightarrow$ (E) for an overwhelming number of points, the verification of constraint (E) may be taken out of the grid method, and checked \textsl{a posteriori}.
 Based on Figure \ref{fig:LocalConvergence}, running the iterative solver does not necessarily improve the accuracy of the solution.
 Making the stopping criterion depend on $h$, \eg $|w^{n+1}_{d}-w^{n}_{d}|\leq 10h \Delta \tau$ may avoid unnecessary computations.

 ~\\ \textbf{Conclusion.} We presented a scheme that describes the non-monotone propagation of fronts while featuring a numerical complexity comparable to that of the standard FMM.
 Local convergence was demonstrated and verified.
 Evidences of global convergence were supported by several examples where $F\in C^{1}$.
 The most general case, \ie $F \in C^{0}$, requires further theoretical investigation, and will therefore be the subject of subsequent papers.
-The theory presented trivially extends to higher dimensions, \ie $n>2$.
-In practice, monitoring the global features of the manifold and choosing an appropriate triplet of parents still requires some thought.
+The theory presented in \S \ref{sec:Hyperplane} and \ref{sec:Discretization} trivially extends to higher dimensions.
+Nonetheless, some practical obstacles currently prevent the design of an algorithm when $n>2$.
+The most prominent one is to properly monitor the global features of the manifold, as in Algorithm \ref{algo:BookKeeping} -- see \cite{GlimmGroveEtAl1,GlimmGroveEtAl2,FronTierDocu} for the case $n=3$.
+Moreover, choosing an appropriate triplet of parents still requires some thought.

 As it stands, the algorithm is first order accurate.
 It may be extended to higher order using filtered schemes \cite{FroeseOberman,ObermanSalvador}.
 Allowing $h$ to depend on $(\xvec,t)$ would increase the accuracy in regions with high mean curvature, and avoid unecessary computations in other regions.
 The precise adaptivity criteria must be carefully addressed.
 A different approach is to resort to \emph{reseeding} by introducing points to the Narrow Band in regions of the front that are undersampled.
-We conclude by remarking that the underlying ideas of this paper may apply to other evolution equations, such as linear advection, anisotropic propagation, or mean curvatuve flow.
+We conclude by remarking that the novel ideas presented in this paper may apply to other evolution equations, such as linear advection, anisotropic propagation, or mean curvatuve flow.